facebook/react-native-website/docs/testing.md

 ### Structuring Tests

 Your tests should be short and ideally test only one thing.
-Let's start with an example unit test:
+Let's start with an example unit test written with Jest:

 ```js
 it('given a date in the past, colorForDueDate() returns red', () => {